Blizarre/castme/README.md

   - "~/.config/castme.toml"
   - "/etc/castme.toml"

-During development, `make lint` will run the formatters and linters for the project.
+During development, `make dev` will run the formatters and linters for the project.